Anyone submitting a self-assessment tax return for the first time will need to register by 5...

-- Employees can complain about offensive behaviour even if it is not direct at them.
+- Employees can complain about offensive behaviour even if it is not directed at them.

 Segregation on grounds of race or sexual orientation is also discrimination

-- This includes allocating different shifts or different jobs to different races.
+- This includes allocating different shifts or different jobs to different people from different races.

 You can be held liable for your employees' behaviour